cscottmills/polyculturekombucha/_includes/homepage_lead.md

 ---

-Polyculture will be available for sale very soon!
+You can now find our bottles for sale at Oryana!

 If you have any questions, or just want to say hello, [get in touch](/contact).